-Because hypochlorhydria has been reported in HIV-infected individuals, the absorption of itraconazole in these patients
+Because hypochlorhydria has been reported in HIV-infected individuals, the absorption of itraconazole in these patients may be decreased.

+Renal Impairment:

-Renal Impairment Limited data are available on the use of oral itraconazole in patients with renal impairment.
+Limited data are available on the use of oral itraconazole in patients with renal impairment.
 The exposure of itraconazole may be lower in some patients with renal impairment.
 Caution should be exercised when itraconazole is administered in this patient population and dose adjustment may be needed.
-(See CLINICAL PHARMACOLOGY: Special Populations and
+(See CLINICAL PHARMACOLOGY: Special Populations and DOSAGE AND ADMINISTRATION.)

-Hepatic Impairment
+Hepatic Impairment:

 Limited data are available on the use of oral itraconazole in patients with hepatic impairment.
-Caution should be exercised function be carefully monitored when taking itraconazole.
-It is recommended that the prolonged elimination half-life of traconazole observed in the single oral dose clinical trial with itraconazole capsules in cirrhotic patients be considered when deciding to initiate therapy with other medications metabolized by CYP3A4.
+Caution should be exercised when this drug is administered in this patient population.
+It is recommended that patients with impaired hepatic function be carefully monitored when taking itraconazole.
+It is recommended that the prolonged elimination half-life of itraconazole observed in the single oral dose clinical trial with itraconazole capsules in cirrhotic patients be considered when deciding to initiate therapy with other medications metabolized by CYP3A4.

-In nations with elevated or abnormal liver enzymes or active liver disease, or who have experienced liver toxicity with other drugs, treatment with itraconazole is strongly discouraged unless there is a serious or life-threatening situation where the expected benefit exceeds the risk.
-It is recommended that liver function monitoring be done in patients with existing hepatic function abnormalities or those who have experienced liver toxicity with other medications.
-(Se CLINICAL PHARMACOLOGY: Special Populations and DOSAGE AND ADMINISTRATION.)
+In patients with elevated or abnormal liver enzymes or active liver disease, or who have experienced liver toxicity with other drugs, treatment with itraconazole is strongly discouraged unless there is a serious or life-threatening situation where the expected benefit exceeds the risk.
+It is recommended that liver function monitoring be done in patients with pre-existing hepatic function abnormalities or those who have experienced liver toxicity with other medications.
+(See CLINICAL PHARMACOLOGY: Special Populations and DOSAGE AND ADMINISTRATION.)